Iasa-Global/btabok/pages/competency_model/bv_cm.md

 | | -   Learner will be able to prepare budgetary inputs for the life of a technology solution related to software, hardware, services and infrastructure
 | | -   Learner will be able to define standard metrics for attributes of technology solution that should be measured and monitored under SLA
 | | -   Learner will be able to estimate architect involvement in a technology initiative
-| **CITA -- Specialist** | -   Learner will be able to apply organization methodology for IT costing
+| **CITA -- Professional** | -   Learner will be able to apply organization methodology for IT costing
 | | -   Learner will be able to prepare budgetary inputs for the life of a technology program related to software, hardware, services and infrastructure
 | | -   Learner will be able to devise cost optimization opportunities in technology, asset, capacity and change management
-| **CITA -- Professional** | -   Learner will be able to design technology strategies aligned to organization maturity and financial model for IT
+| **CITA -- Distinguished** | -   Learner will be able to design technology strategies aligned to organization maturity and financial model for IT
 | | -   Learner will be able to design technology and architecture KPIs for financial management

 ## Benefits Management